fabiotreze/AzureArcBRTips/azure_arc_jumpstart_drops/script_automation/ArcEndpointCheck/_index.md

 ## Using the Script

-Execute the script from the server where the Azure Arc Agent will be installed.
-It's important to consider the environment, taking into account factors such as firewall, proxy, region, and whether the connection is public or private.
-Make necessary adjustments to the script based on these aspects.
-In one part of the script, it tests with `AzcmAgent.exe`; in this case, ensure that the Azure Arc Agent is already installed.
+Download the [ArcEndpointCheck.ps1](https://raw.githubusercontent.com/fabiotreze/AzureArcBRTips/refs/heads/main/azure_arc_jumpstart_drops/script_automation/ArcEndpointCheck/ArcEndpointCheck.ps1) script and run it on the server where the Azure Arc Agent will be installed.
+When executing the script, keep in mind environmental factors such as firewall settings, proxy configuration, region, and whether the connection is public or private.
+Make the necessary adjustments in the script to account for these aspects.
+The script includes a check with `AzcmAgent.exe`, so ensure that the Azure Arc Agent is already installed on the server before running it.

 ## Contributions